How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 Warning: Cowork itself runs on Claude Desktop, not on the mobile app.
 In this workflow, the phone is only for fast capture right after the session.
 Move the note into your desktop project folder before you run Cowork.

-Cowork requirements at a glance: Claude Desktop, a paid Claude plan (Pro/Max/Team/Enterprise), and Cowork research preview access.
+Cowork requirements at a glance: Claude Desktop, a paid Claude plan with Cowork available, a phone-based note capture method, and a clearly scoped desktop folder or Cowork project for the client or coaching program.

 If Claude Cowork is new to you